 “She nigga bashin sayin you don’t need em in your world.
 Niggas all dogs?
 If niggas all dogs, then what you call broads?
 Felines in heat, meowin for some yawn balls?” – Andre 3000

-It is not uncommon to hear a man refer to an enticing woman as a “bad bitch.”
-The bothersome part about this is that a woman might braggingly lay personal claim to this.
-Men will typically find this type of woman as a suitable sexual partner.
-Again and by default we have minimized ourselves to canine species.
+It is not uncommon to hear a man refer to an enticing woman as a “bad b***h.”
+The interesting part about this is that a woman might braggingly lay personal claim to this, perhaps as a means to inoculate against the misogyny and transform diminishment into empowerment.
+Men will sometimes find this type of woman as a prime sexual partner.
+Again, and by default, we have minimized ourselves to canine species.

 “Just like that, you see the fruit of the confusion.
 He caught in a reality, she caught in an illusion.
 Bad mean good to her, she really nice and smart.
-But bad mean bad to him, bitch don’t play your part.
-But bitch still bad to her if you say it the wrong way.
-But she think she a bitch, what a double entendre“– Lupe Fiasco
+But bad mean bad to him, b***h don’t play your part.
+But b***h still bad to her if you say it the wrong way.
+But she think she a b***h, what a double entendre“– Lupe Fiasco

 As humans we sometimes succumb to both sets of behavior, particularly in our sexual relations.
 When those attitudes or behaviors become so consistent, unyielding, and almost trait like, we’re appropriately called dogs.
 The common factor seems to be the temporary abandonment of logic and pragmatism and the embrace of emotionally dominated action.
 Human adults are usually expected to use reason and clear judgment and children are expected to eventually learn it.
 Other animals, such as dogs, are thought to be unable to do so to the extent that of a human.

 Logic and reason is the evolutionary crown that represents dominion over others in the animal kingdom.
 But what about when we kick that crown around on the floor?
 Well that “queen” just might not be acknowledged as one.
 If she is, her court may at best recognize her as Marie Antoinette.